 "If access to the Arbitration Convention or the treatment of cases under the Arbitration Convention depends directly on the result of a mutual agreement procedure under an applicable Double Taxation Convention, care should be taken to ensure that the deadline under Article 6(1) of the Arbitration Convention does not expire.
-The enterprise may combine the requests for a mutual agreement procedure under the Arbitration Convention and the applicable Double Taxation Convention.
-The enterprise should receive the benefit of the doubt in cases where it is not entirely clear which procedure is applicable.
-Competent authorities shall consider requests for a mutual agreement procedure under the Double Taxation Convention with priority and commence the procedure under the Arbitration Convention as soon as possible."
+The enterprise should file separate requests for a mutual agreement procedure under the Arbitration Convention and a mutual agreement procedure available under the applicable Double Taxation Convention.
+The requests may be combined in one letter.
+As a case cannot be regarded as having been submitted with the minimum information required under point 7.6 (a) (ii) CoC [former point 5 (a) (ii)] when necessary information from the mutual agreement procedure under an applicable Double Taxation Convention is missing, the two-year period referred to in Article 7 (1) AC will not start before the issue addressed under the Double Taxation Convention is solved (point 7.6 (b) (ii) CoC) [former point 5 (b) (ii)]."